eerimoq/pumbaa/docs/library-reference/pumbaa/simba.rst

 .. module:: simba
    :synopsis: Simba wrapper.

-The simba module is a thin Python wrapper on top of `Simba`_ to make most `Simba` functionality available in `Python`.
+The simba module is a thin Python wrapper of `Simba`_ to make most `Simba` functionality available in `Python`.

 ----------------------------------------------